-- babuse and neglect, including physical and psychological recovery and social reintegration (arts.
-19 and 39) - ▶ right not to be subjected to torture or other cruel, inhuman or degrading treatment or punishment, including corporal punishment (arts.
-37(a) and 28(2))
+- > abuse and neglect, including physical and psychological recovery and social reintegration (arts.
+19 and 39) - measures to prohibit and eliminate all forms of harmful traditional practices, including, but not limited to, female genital mutilation and early and forced marriages (art.
+24(3)) - right not to be subjected to torture or other cruel, inhuman or degrading treatment or punishment, including corporal punishment (arts.
+37(a) and 28(2)) - sexual exploitation and sexual abuse (art.
+34)

-► Family environment and alternative care
+Family environment and alternative care

 - ▶ family environment and parental guidance in a manner consistent with the evolving capacities of the child (art.
 5) - separation from parents (art.
 9) - ▶ family reunification (art.
 10) - ▶ illicit transfer and non-return (art.
-11) - parents' common responsibilities, assistance to parents and the provision of childcare services (art.
-18) - ▶ children deprived of family environment (art.
+11) - > parents' common responsibilities, assistance to parents and the provision of childcare services (art.
+18) - children deprived of family environment (art.
 20) - adoption, national and inter-country (art.
 21) - periodic review of placement (art.
 25) - recovery of maintenance for the child (art.
 27(4))

-▶ Disability, basic health and welfare
+b Disability, basic health and welfare